 Where a new development includes a proposal for building new educational or training spaces, schools will be expected to help minimise congestion, local air quality and climate change produced by the education establishment.
-Developers will also be expected to ensure the design and layout of the development surrounding the education establishment is designed to encourage active and sustainable modes of travel.
+Developers will also be expected to ensure the design and layout of the development surrounding the education establishment is designed to encourage active and sustainable modes of travel. -The entrance should be where it is safest for children.
+On new schools' layouts should aim to have a pedestrian realm which links with footways/cycle routesway rather than a conventional car dominated street.

 Developers will be required to work with the Sustainable Travel Planning Team to implement a School Travel Plan.
-This will involve consideration of access to the educational site and the walking and cycling routes to it, including any appropriate crossing facilities and the funding of a School Crossing Patrol (for Primary Schools), in line with the ECC School Crossing Patrol Volunteer Agreement that must be signed and agreed by the developer for the duration of the development.
+This will involve consideration of access to the educational site and the safe direct walking and cycling routes to it, including any appropriate crossing facilities and the funding of a School Crossing Patrol (for Primary Schools), in line with the ECC School Crossing Patrol Volunteer Agreement that must be signed and agreed by the developer for the duration of the development.
 Further considerations, as set out in the Essex Design Guide, will include:

-- School entrance/s for pedestrians should be located to improve accessibility from all relevant directions, and a sense of place - a public square just outside each entrance: - Design out car drop-offs and picks-ups by creating the car-free zone of an appropriate radius; - A permeable development layout, shortening the walking and cycling distances against road travel, i.e. short-cut footpaths; - Provide design cues that this is a school entrance street (e.g. school signage, artwork created by pupils, planters, street trees, cycle parking, etc); - Good crossing points, across roads and cycle paths alike, for pedestrians; - Widened footways (3 metres); - Defined separation of walking and cycling sections of pathways; - Low-level (pedestrian-focused) street lighting; - Cycle parking, for pupils and staff, for long and short stays near school entrance; - Scooter parking for KS1-2 schools; - Parental waiting shelters; and - Separate traffic entrance/s should be provided for permitted vehicles (staff, deliveries, maintenance, emergency services, as well as disabled access).
+- School entrance/s for pedestrians should be located to improve accessibility from all relevant directions, and a sense of place - a public square just outside each entrance; - Design out car drop-offs and picks-ups by creating the car-free zone of an appropriate radius; - A permeable development layout, shortening the walking and cycling distances against road travel, i.e. short-cut footpaths; - Provide design cues that this is a school entrance street (e.g. school signage, artwork created by pupils, planters, street trees, cycle parking, etc); - Good crossing points, across roads and cycle paths alike, for pedestrians; - Widened footways (3 metres); - Defined separation of walking and cycling sections of footways pathways; - · Low-level (pedestrian-focused) street lighting; - Covered and secure Ccycle parking, for pupils and staff, for long and short stays near school entrance; - Scooter parking for KS1-2 schools; - Cycle bike parking, and by implication scooter parking, should be considered in terms of their siting, security and design - Parental waiting shelters; and - Separate traffic entrance/s should be provided for permitted vehicles (staff, deliveries, maintenance, emergency services, as well as disabled access).